-The ILC Apprentice 3 controller can be equipped with the following add-on devices:
+The ILC Apprentice II controller can be equipped with the following add-on devices:

-- 1.2.1 Voice/DTMF Module You can equip the controller with a DTMF (Dual Tone Multi Frequency) interface, which allows you to activate switch inputs via commands from a touchtone telephone.
-(See Appendix A.) - 1.2.2 DMX 512 Module Provides for direct control of ON/OFF lighting or other loads from any DMX 512 control device.
+1.2.1 Voice/DTMF Module - You can equip the controller with a DTMF (Dual Tone Multi Frequency) interface, which allows you to activate switch inputs via commands from a touchtone telephone.
+(See Appendix A.)

+1.2.2 DMX 512 Module - Provides for direct control of ON/OFF lighting or other loads from any DMX 512 control device.
 Any of the available 512 DMX control channels may be mapped to control individual relays.
-(See Appendix B.) This DMX module can also be mapped to the remote mount 0-10V Dimmer output modules (See appendix D.) - 1.2.3 N2 Module Provides for direct control of control devices in building automation systems using N2 protocol.
-(See Appendix N.) - 1.2.4 MODBUS Module Provides for direct control of control devices in building automation systems using MODBUS protocol .
-(See Appendix M.) - 1.2.5 BACnet Module Provides for direct control of control devices in building automation systems using BACnet protocol (See Appendix B) - 1.2.6 LonWorks Module Provides for direct control of control devices in building automation systems using LonWorks protocol (See Appendix L) - 1.2.7 TCP/IP Interface Provides a TCP/IP interface with the configuration software over a LAN or WAN. - 1.2.8 Modem Interface Provides a modem interface over an analog phone line with the configuration software.
+(See Appendix B.)

+1.2.3 N2 Module - Provides for direct control of control devices in building automation systems using N2 protocol .
+(See Appendix N.)

+1.2.4 MODBUS Module - Provides for direct control of control devices in building automation systems using MODBUS protocol .
+(See Appendix M.)

+1.2.5 BACnet Module - Provides for direct control of control devices in building automation systems using BACnet protocol (See Appendix B)

+1.2.6 LonWorks Module - Provides for direct control of control devices in building automation systems using LonWorks protocol (See Appendix L)

+1.2.7 TCP/IP Interface - Provides a TCP/IP interface with the configuration software over a LAN or WAN.

+1.2.8 Modem Interface - Provides a modem interface over an analog phone line with the configuration software.